Who is the PCS student?

 direct observation of a student's learning processes, temperament, and behavior

-The goal of our admissions process is to determine whether your child’s academic needs will be served most appropriately by attending our school.
-The school is not equipped to meet the needs of children with low cognitive function or a primary diagnosis of behavioral conduct disorder.
+Our admissions process aims to determine whether your child’s academic or social-emotional needs will be served most appropriately by attending our school.
+The school is not equipped to meet the needs of children with low cognitive function or a diagnosis of behavioral conduct disorder.
+We are unable to serve students who require one-on-one companions or shadows.
+For referrals or additional educational resources, please contact Cindy Goodman, our Director of Admission, at email@example.com.